-So, you made the decision to fix your child’s teeth.
-Maybe your dentist recommended you visit an orthodontist or maybe you can see for yourself that now their baby teeth are out the next layers just aren’t coming in right.
+So, you’ve made the decision to fix your child’s teeth.
+Maybe your dentist recommended you visit an orthodontist or perhaps you can see for yourself that now that their baby teeth are out, the next layers just aren’t coming in right.

 Not so for today’s generation.
-Whilst before braces were in the same realm as acne and bad body odour, today braces are a fashion statement.
+Whilst before braces were in the same realm as acne and bad body odor, today braces are a fashion statement.

 The number of North Americans 17 and under receiving orthodontic treatment has nearly doubled in the past few decades, from around 2.6 million to more than 4.6 million in 2012.
 That means that the general standard of expectation for dental perfection has been raised.
 Many dentists are even seeing young patients asking for braces when there isn’t structurally that much that requires re-alignment.
 They just feel peer pressure from their friends with braces who are heading towards a future of dental perfection.